transferzero/api-documentation/_docs/collection-details.md

 {% include language-tabbar.html prefix="collection-iban-out" raw=data-raw %}

 The user will then need to send the appropriate funds to the IBAN shown above, with the reference number used as "payment details" (the reference will be different for each collection request, the one above is just an example).

-Note that IBAN  payments can take up to 5 business days to arrive.
+Settlement times are dependent on what payment network the sender's bank supports:
+* If they support the Instant Payment network funds arrive within 2 hours (but usually within 5 minutes)
+* If they support the SEPA network, then funds arrive within 1-2 business days
+* If they only support the Swift network, then funds arrive within 2-5 business days

 Once the payment has been received a `transaction.paid_in` webhook will be sent out.

 # GBP Faster Payments bank collections